ironstar-io/testcafe-drupal/README.md

 ## Introduction

-This library provides a set of handy helper functions for running TestCafe tests on your Drupal application
+This library provides a set of handy helper functions for running TestCafe tests on your Drupal application.

-There is also a set of baseline tests for your project provided in the `example` directory.
-You can also find an example repo [here](https://github.com/ironstar-io/testcafe-drupal-example).
+Example tests are provided are provided in the project's `/example` directory.

 ## Prerequisites